 With an aesthetic as eclectic and varied as the Icelandic terrain, this harbourside hub of luxury exudes playfulness.
 Find company among the many sculpted artworks of full-figured men lounging casually throughout the lobby, or engage your inner cinephile by watching an Icelandic film at the in-house cinema.
 Rooms intersect contemporary Icelandic design with maritime culture, with wallpaper referencing old harbour photographs and a visual encyclopedia of fishing knots.

 Tell me more

-In the heart of Reykjavík’s harbor, the Icelandair Marina prides itself on offering guests an experience that is at once unique, exuberant, and luxurious.
+In the heart of Reykjavík’s harbour, the Icelandair Marina prides itself on offering guests an experience that is at once unique, exuberant, and luxurious.
 With parts of the hotel located in a former residence of shipbuilder Daniel Thorsteinsson, the building’s entirety prevails as a tribute to the sea: rooms are well-appointed with old relics from the harbour, painted in hues of blue and green, and life rings are strung to dramatic, harbour-view balconies.

 Icelandair Marina’s modern, quirky design parallels its award-winning gourmet dining area, where guests can enjoy a meal amid poppy flower wallpaper in a warm-lit dining room conjuring the sense of a cosy, family gathering.
 Engage your higher faculties in the adjacent social lounge featuring a storied bookshelf, L-shaped leather couches and rustic, wooden tables, or head upwards along the gym’s climbing wall.